yingweiwo

 Hepatotoxicity

-Despite use for more than 50 years, primaquine has not been linked to significant serum aminotransferase elevations or to clinically apparent acute liver injury.
-Primaquine can cause hemolysis in patients with G6PD deficiency, which can result in mild jaundice.
+Although primaquine has been used for over 50 years, it has not been found to be associated with significant elevations in serum transaminases or clinically significant acute liver injury.
+Primaquine can cause hemolysis in patients with G6PD deficiency, leading to mild jaundice.

 Effects During Pregnancy and Lactation

-Twenty-one mothers with vivax malaria were give a dosage of primaquine 0.5 mg/kg daily for 14 days while breastfeeding their infants who were at least 28 days old.
-No alterations in hematocrit, Heinz body counts, serum bilirubin, oxygen saturation, or methemoglobinemia were seen in any of the infants.
+21 mothers with vivax malaria took 0.5 mg/kg of primaquine daily for 14 days while breastfeeding infants at least 28 days old.
+No abnormalities were observed in hematocrit, Heinz body count, serum bilirubin, oxygen saturation, or methemoglobinemia in any of the infants.

 Additional Infomation

-Primaquine is an N-substituted diamine that is pentane-1,4-diamine substituted by a 6-methoxyquinolin-8-yl group at the N(4) position.
-It is a drug used in the treatment of malaria and Pneumocystis pneumonia.
-It has a role as an antimalarial.
-It is an aminoquinoline, a N-substituted diamine and an aromatic ether.
+Primaquine is an N-substituted diamine with the structure pentane-1,4-diamine, substituted at the N(4) position with a 6-methoxyquinoline-8-yl group.
+It is a drug used to treat malaria and Pneumocystis carinii pneumonia, possessing antimalarial activity.
+It is an aminoquinoline compound, belonging to the N-substituted diamine class, and is also an aromatic ether compound.

-Primaquine phosphate is an antimalarial prescription medicine approved by the U.S. Food and Drug Administration (FDA) for preventing relapses of malaria caused by the parasite Plasmodium vivax (P. vivax).
+Primaquine phosphate is a prescription antimalarial drug approved by the U.S. Food and Drug Administration (FDA) for the prevention of relapse of malaria caused by Plasmodium vivax.

-Malaria can be an opportunistic infection (OI) of HIV.
-An OI is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
+Malaria can be an opportunistic infection of HIV infection.
+Opportunistic infections are those that are more common or more severe in people with weakened immune systems (such as those infected with HIV) than in people with healthy immune systems.

-Primaquine is an aminoquinoline that has been used for the prevention and therapy of malaria for more than 50 years.
-Primaquine is not associated with serum enzyme elevations during therapy and has yet to be linked to instances of clinically apparent acute liver injury.
+Primaquine is an aminoquinoline drug that has been used for the prevention and treatment of malaria for over 50 years.
+Primaquine does not cause elevated serum enzymes during treatment and has not been found to be associated with clinically significant cases of acute liver injury.

-Primaquine has been reported in Streptomyces rimosus with data available.
+Primaquine has been reported to cause infection with Streptomyces rimosus, and relevant data exist.

-Primaquine is a synthetic, 8-aminoquinoline derivative with antimalarial properties.
-Although its mechanism of action is unclear, primaquine bind to and alter the properties of protozoal DNA.
-This agent eliminates tissue (exo-erythrocytic) malarial infection, preventing the development of the erythrocytic forms of the parasite which are responsible for relapses in Plasmodium vivax and ovale malaria.
-Primaquine is active against late hepatic stages (hypnozoites, schizonts).
+Primaquine is a synthetic 8-aminoquinoline derivative with antimalarial properties.
+Although its mechanism of action is not fully understood, primaquine binds to protozoan DNA and alters its properties.
+This drug clears tissue (extraerythrocytic stage) Plasmodium infection, thereby preventing the development of erythrocytic parasites that lead to relapses of Plasmodium vivax and Plasmodium ovale.
+Primaquine is also effective against late hepatic stages (dormant zoan, schizont).
 (NCI04)

 For the treatment of malaria.